 In fact, it is prohibited to replace or install solid-fuel burning heating appliances unless they are certified to have atmospheric emission levels equal to or less than 2.5 grams/hour of fine particles.
 Also:

-- Starting December 1, 2018, it will be prohibited to use any solid-fuel burning appliances or fireplaces unless they emit 2.5 grams/hour of fine particles or less, or that it is an EPA or CAN/CSA-B415.1 certified pellet appliance.
+- Starting December 1, 2018, it will be prohibited to use any solid-fuel burning appliances or fireplaces unless they emit 2.5 grams/hour of fine particles or less, or they are certified pellet-burning appliances according to CSA (Canada) or EPA (US) standards.

 - Citizens have three years to either change their appliances or have them meet current standards.
 Until then, it is prohibited to make use of their appliances or fireplaces during a smog warning and to use the following materials as fuel in a wood-burning appliance: wet or unseasoned wood, waste, treated or painted wood, plastic and rubber products, used oil, paints and solvents, charcoal, glossy or coloured paper, and particle boards.